pruje/libbash.sh/README.md

 libbash.sh is compatible with Linux and macOS systems and works partially on Windows with [Cygwin](https://www.cygwin.com).
 See documentation to know which functions are not supported yet.

+Read our [wiki](https://github.com/pruje/libbash.sh/wiki) for some tips and tricks and other resources.

 ## Usage
 Add `libbash.sh` to your script:
 ```bash